vcb88/Brian2STDPMNIST/README.md

 ## Training a new network:

-1. modify the main file "Diehl&Cook_spiking_MNIST_Brian2.py" by changing line 214 to "test_mode=False" and run the code.
+1. Modify the main file "Diehl&Cook_spiking_MNIST_Brian2.py" by changing line 214 to "test_mode=False" and run the code.
 2. The trained weights will be stored in the folder "weights", which can be used to test the performance.
 3. In order to test your training, change line 214 back to "test_mode=True".
 4. Run the "Diehl&Cook_spiking_MNIST_Brian2.py" code to get the results.